Top Tips for Beating Procrastination During Quarantine

 Resist the Urge to Multitask

 You may have heard this before, but multitasking is bad for us.
-In reality, multitasking is simply just task-switching, as we truly cannot focus totally on two things at once.
+In reality, multitasking is simply task-switching, as we truly cannot focus totally on 2 things at once.
 Not only does multitasking make us less productive and mindful, it also increases stress and decreases memory function.
-Instead, try to stay present and mindful in one activity at a time.
+Instead, try to stay present and mindful on one activity at a time.
 For more tips on how to be more mindful, check out our blog on mindfulness here.

 Don’t Be So Hard on Yourself

-We are all in an environment much different than normal.
-This “new normal” is going to take some time to adjust to, and with that lingering anxieties and worries may remain.
+We are all coping with an environment much different than normal.
+This “new normal” is going to take some time to adjust to.
 Be kind to yourself.
 A famous tweet from Neil Webb that has spread around various media sites states “You are not working from home; you are at your home during a crisis trying to work.”
 Productivity is a practice, and its 10x more difficult to practice doing so in this environment.
 Affirm yourself that you are truly doing your very best right now under the conditions that we are all in.